edakturk14/fuel-dapp-template/README.md

 ```
 The Fuel toolchain is required to compile Sway contracts and run them on the FuelVM.

-3. The [beta-2 network](https://fuellabs.github.io/fuel-docs/master/networks/beta-1.html) is the second public Fuel testnet.
-Install the beta-2 toolchain by using the following command:
+3. The [beta-3 network](https://fuelbook.fuel.network/master/networks/beta-3.html) is the third public Fuel testnet.
+Install the beta-3 toolchain by using the following command:
-    `fuelup toolchain install beta-2`
+    `fuelup toolchain install beta-3`
 It is used to test and deploy smart contracts.

 4. Install the Fuel Wallet by following the steps [here](https://wallet.fuel.network/docs/install/).

-5. Get some Testnet tokens from [the testnet faucet](https://faucet-beta-2.fuel.network/)
+5. Get some Testnet tokens from [the testnet faucet](https://faucet-beta-3.fuel.network/)

 ### Getting Started